NurbakZh/GuideLion/README.md

 Target Market:  Market of IOS mobile applications based on knowledge.
 Competition:  There is only one app in AppStore that can be accepted as a competitor - MasterClass, however its working style differs, because in our app anyone can become a mentor and teach others, including conversations between different stakeholders.

+##Development team
-Dana Kabdullina
+1. Dana Kabdullina
 UX/UI designer, product manager
-Create user-friendly interface, organize app-architecture Vladislav Zharov
+Create user-friendly interface, organize app-architecture
+2. Vladislav Zharov
  CTO of “NDV”, back-end developer, data analytics
-Code back-end part of the app, analyse DB and work with it Nurbek Zhomartov
+Code back-end part of the app, analyse DB and work with it
+3. Nurbek Zhomartov
 CEO,CFO of “NDV”, front-end developer, main product manager, QA-engineer Code app interface, coordinate work of our team, control money flow, by negotiating with stakeholders

 # GuideLion